Benjamin-Meyer-Dev/Sign_Language_Detection/README.md

 - [How to Run](#how-to-run)

 ## General Info
-This is a sign language letter detection tool.
+This is a real-time sign language letter detection tool that uses a trained TensorFlow model to interpret hand gestures into alphabet letters.
+It utilizes hand landmark data captured via MediaPipe and allows users to either use a pre-trained model or collect and train their own using a built-in interface.

 ---